 Item 1B.
-Unresolved Staff Comments.
+Unresolved Staff Comments

 Item 2.
-Properties.
+Properties

-Our principal executive offices are located at 402 Strand Street, Frederiksted, United States Virgin Islands 00840-3531 where we sublease approximately 2,000 square feet from Ocwen under a sublease expiring June 30, 2017.
-The annual rent under the sublease is \$40,000 per year until June 30, 2014 and \$45,000 per year until the termination date of the lease, plus one-half of the lease-related operating expenses and leasehold improvements.
+Our principal executive offices are located at 402 Strand Street, Frederiksted, St. Croix, United States Virgin Islands 00840-3531 where we sublease approximately 2,000 square feet from Ocwen under a sublease expiring June 30, 2017.
+The annual rent under the sublease was \$40,000 per year until June 30, 2014 and continues at \$45,000 per year until the termination date of the lease, plus one-half of the lease-related operating expenses and leasehold improvements.
 We do not currently own any real property that we use as office space.
-We believe that our current leased space is suitable and adequate for the management of our business as presently conducted.
+We are currently seeking new, larger space in St. Croix to further increase our staff to manage our business and the business of Residential.

 For information concerning Residential's current portfolio of residential mortgage loans and REO properties (including its single-family rental properties), see "Item 1.
-Business-Residential's Current Portfolio."
-The following table sets forth a summary of Residential's single-family properties as of December 31, 2013 (\$ in thousands):
+Business-Residential's Existing Portfolio."
+The following table sets forth a summary of Residential's single-family properties as of December 31, 2014 (\$ in thousands):